where anything is possible

 Sets sail for New York.
 He enrolls at Columbia University for a course in English and lives at the Furnald Hall student residence.

 Visits Philip Cummings at Eden Mills (Vermont).
 Lorca leaves a packet of papers with Cummings which contain a diatribe against “those working against him”, including Dali.
-Lorca asks Cummings to destroy them if anything happens to him; which he does, in 1961.
+Lorca asks Cummings to destroy them if anything happens to him; which, of course, it does and he does, in 1961.

 Leaves Eden Mills to stay with Ángel del Río at Bushnellsville in the Catskill Mountains and later Federico ico de Onís at Gardnertown, Newburgh.